 Gauge: 10 sts over 13 rows = 2″ x 2″ square.
 Final square is 45 sts by 57 rows.
 Please note that in the written pattern I instruct you to knit the rows above and below the active color chart.
 These rows are shown on the chart as solid color rows above and below the design.

-Download PDF of the color chart pac ghosts.
+Download PDF of the color chart Pac-Man Ghosts.
+Directions for double sided knitting AND tapestry crochet are listed in the PDF.
 Cast on 45 sts for each side of knitting (with two strands held together CO 45, for a total of 90 sts on needle).